feliperomero3/AspNetCoreAngularBook/README.md

 	OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+	---

-	Basic World Cities Database: This database is licensed under the Creative Commons Attribution 4.0 license as described at: <https://creativecommons.org/licenses/by/4.0>.
+	Basic World Cities Database is licensed under the Creative Commons Attribution 4.0 license as described at: <https://creativecommons.org/licenses/by/4.0>.